bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 {.inline}

 {{< mnote >}}
 Hugo’s deprecated **Blackfriday** renderer is not fully CommonMark-compliant.
 Black&shy;fri&shy;day generated HTML may still be styled correctly most of the time.
-But if you want to rely on Perplex or any other recent theme, I strongly suggest switching to Goldmark and a recent Hugo version.
+But if you want to rely on Perplex or any other recent theme, you need to switch to Goldmark and a recent Hugo version.
 {{< /mnote >}}

 Further extensions may join in the future, but probably only a few if any, because simplicity is Markdown’s essential characteristic.

-This theme offers some ways to enhance

-This documentation includes a short review of every syntax element of Goldmark and shows their standard layout and enhanced styling options:
+This documentation includes a short review of every syntax element for Goldmark and shows their standard layout and many enhanced styling options:

 [Basic Markdown](/doc/basic)
 : covers the elements of the [CommonMark specification][cmark].